Jump To Section

 Lastly, you might also smell a distinct odor where they nest.
 Since they like to shed as they grow, leave fecal matter behind, and urinate often, it’s common for there to be a musty smell where they dwell.
 There’s always plenty of evidence of roaches if you look closely.
 If the problem has become an infestation, then you wouldn’t need to look long or hard to find evidence of these bugs.

 Roaches get into your kitchen for many reasons.
 Some insects, like the American cockroach, love to be around water.
 If you have a water leak or some rotten wood cabinets by your pipes, they will see this as a great place to feast.
-Since rotten or decaying matter is attractive, you want to make sure you immediately take care of any leaks.
+Since rotten or decaying matter is attractive to them, you want to make sure you immediately take care of any leaks.

 Once in the kitchen, you will start seeing cockroaches in kitchen cabinets too.
 That’s where they are finding food crumbs most easily.